-Vitamins support normal growth, development and cell functions.
-All B vitamins help convert carbohydrates into a source of energy (glucose).
-They assist in the formation of red blood cells.
+Vitamins support normal growth, development, and cell functions.
+All B vitamins help convert carbohydrates into a source of energy (glucose), and assist in the formation of red blood cells.

 It is thought that B vitamins may affect depression in these ways: